-Global Pipe Company is a Saudi-German joint venture, established in 2010 and located in Jubail - Saudi Arabia.
-The Company manufactures LSAW pipes.
+Global Pipe Company is a Saudi-German joint venture, established in 2010 and located in Jubail - Saudi Arabia -, which manufactures LSAW pipes.
 Tenaris, through its subsidiary Saudi Steel Pipe Company ("SSPC"), currently owns 35% of the share capital of GPC.
-As of June 30, 2020, the carrying value of Tenaris's ownership stake in GPC was approximately \$23 million.
+As of September 30, 2020, the carrying value of Tenaris's ownership stake in GPC was approximately \$23.2 million.

-SSPC and the other three owners of GPC issued corporate guarantees to secure repayment of loan agreements entered into by GPC, with Saudi Investment Development Fund, Saudi British Bank, National Commercial Bank and Banque Saudi Fransi to finance GPC's capital expenditures and working capital.
-As of June 30, 2020, SSPC's exposure under the guarantees amounted to \$131.7 million.
+SSPC and the other three owners of GPC have issued corporate guarantees to secure repayment of loan agreements entered into by GPC, with the Saudi Investment Development Fund, the Saudi British Bank, the National Commercial Bank and Banque Saudi Fransi to finance GPC's capital expenditures and working capital.
+As of September 30, 2020, SSPC's exposure under the guarantees amounted to \$131.5 million.